Stationary measure induced by the eigenvalue problem of the one-dimensional Hadamard walk: Introduction

 We have the following two main results.

-{\bf{Result\ 1.}} $($Theorem $4.1 \ \mbox{in}\ \mbox{Sect.}\ $4$)$ An explicit necessary and sufficient condition for the bounded-type stationary measure to be periodic is given.
+{\bf{Result\ 1.}} $($Theorem $2 \ \mbox{in}\ \mbox{Sect.}\ $5$)$ An explicit necessary and sufficient condition for the bounded-type stationary measure to be periodic is given.

 The rest of this paper is organized as follows.
 Section \ref{defqw} is devoted to the definition of the space-homogeneous quantum walk on the one-dimensional integer lattice.
 In Sect. \ref{method}, the transfer matrices given by Kawai et al. \cite{Kawai2018} to analyze stationary measures are defined and we collect some general facts from \cite{Kawai2018}.
-In Sect. \ref{result}, we discuss some aspects of the stationary measure.
-More precisely, when we take the Hadamard coin as a coin matrix, the set of the measures with a stationarity is decomposed into three classes.
+We discuss some aspects of the stationary measures induced by the general coin matrices in Sect.
+4. More precisely, the set of the measures with a stationarity is decomposed into three classes.
+In Sect. \ref{result}, we give more detail formula by using symmetry of the Hadamard walk.
 In particular, we present an explicit necessary and sufficient condition for the stationary measure to be periodic.
 Conclusions are given in the last section.